 A data recipient gives a data provider the unique sharing identifier for the Databricks Unity Catalog metastore that is attached to the Databricks workspace that the recipient (which represents a user or group of users) will use to access the data that the data provider is sharing.

 For details, see Step 1: Request the recipient’s sharing identifier.

 The data provider creates a share in the provider’s Unity Catalog metastore.
-This named object contains a collection of tables, views, and notebooks registered in the metastore.
+This named object contains a collection of tables, views, volumes, and notebooks registered in the metastore.

 For details, see Create and manage shares for Delta Sharing.

 The data provider creates a recipient object in the provider’s Unity Catalog metastore.
 This named object represents the user or group of users who will access the data included in the share, along with the sharing identifier of the Unity Catalog metastore that is attached to the workspace that the user or group of users will use to access the share.
 The sharing identifier is the key identifier that enables the secure connection.

 For details, see Step 2: Create the recipient.